Does scheduling appointments feel like a full-time job for you? You’re not alone.

 - I like that Calendly automatically blocks spots when events are created in other platforms.

 - Calendly’s automation sequences and reminders, especially text reminders, are helpful for me in streamlining the sales process.

 - One thing I dislike about Calendly is that it allows only one meeting time option in the free version.

 Calendly’s pricing structure consists of 5 tiers: Free, Essentials ($8 per user/month), Professional ($12 per user/month), Teams ($16 per user/month), and Enterprise (quota-based).

-2. Zoho Bookings
+2. Zoho Bookings – Best For Service Providers

-This app makes scheduling recurring appointments a breeze, but the real benefit is that it integrates quite nicely with other Zoho apps, including Meeting, CRM, Calendar, Assist, Flow, and Sites.
+This app makes scheduling recurring appointments with your clients a breeze, but the real benefit is that it seamlessly integrates with other Zoho apps, including Meeting, CRM, Calendar, Assist, Flow, and Sites.